1wheel/roadtolarissa/source/_posts/2017-10-01-hot-reload-hack.md

 hot-sever feels magical, but there's just a [couple of dozen lines of code](https://github.com/1wheel/hot-server/blob/master/index.js) powering it.
 Short enough for me to things like jimmy it into a slow requirejs build step at work or repurpose in a few hours for a multiplayer musical game with live updating rules at a music hackathon.

-It took a couple of years to find and figure out how to put them together, but with file watching, websockets and `eval`, you don't need a complex edifice of code to start experimenting with radically altering your workflow.
+It took a few years to find and figure out how to put them together, but with file watching, websockets and `eval`, you don't need a complex edifice of code to start experimenting with radically altering your workflow.

 <!-- [multiplayer musical game](https://www.pscp.tv/w/1LyGBRMwmpkGN?t=16m15s) -->